aaviator42/StorX-API/README.md

 ## Configuration
 There are three constants that you can modify at the top of `receiver.php`:
  * `DATA_DIR`: Points to the root directory where DB files are stored.
-Note that the API *does not disallow* request to DB files outside of this folder.
+Note that the API *does not disallow* requests to DB files outside of this folder.
  * `USE_AUTH`: If this is `true`, then API requests will fail if they don't include the correct password in the payload.
  * `PASSWORD_HASH`: A hash generated using PHP's `password_hash()` with `PASSWORD_BCRYPT`.
  See [this](https://github.com/aaviator42/hashgen) script to make simplify this process.